Bug report #17213

 I have not found a way to get the attribute table to filter to the base map except by deleting map 1 inserting the attribute table, filtering it to the base map, adding map 1 back and then NOT TOUCHING THE FILTERING because any change means deleting any inset maps and starting over.

-#3 Updated by David Gessel over 2 years ago
+#3 Updated by David Gessel almost 3 years ago

 Yeah, I'm definitely on 2.18.13